Privacy Notice

 Statistical analysis, analytics and profiling

 We will use and allow the use of personal data for statistical analysis and analytics purposes.
 Personal data can be used to create scorecards, models and variables in connection with the assessment of credit, fraud, risk or to verify identities.
-It can also be used to monitor and predict market trends, to allow use by Arrow for refining recovery and trace strategies, and for analysis such as loss and revenue forecasting.
+It can also be used to monitor and predict market trends, to allow use for refining recovery and trace strategies, and for analysis such as loss and revenue forecasting.

 Database activities